Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 An ideal starting point

 Zante Town is also an excellent base for exploring the rest of the island.
-Its shopping streets are packed with local boutiques and welcoming tavernas.
+Its shopping streets are packed with local boutiques and inviting tavernas.
 It’s a lively place, where tradition and modernity blend harmoniously.

+A half-day trip to Zante Town combines culture, strolling and panoramic views.
 Visit the Post-Byzantine Museum, stroll around Solomos Square, explore the shopping streets, then admire the sunset from Bohali.

-Explore the marine park and its emblematic turtles
+Visit Zakynthos by nature: the marine park and its emblematic turtles

 An exceptional protected area